meanbee/magecert/adminhtml.md

 ### Routing

 In `Mage_Core_Controller_Varien_Front::dispatch()`, Magento loops over each of its routers and checks against the path specified by the request to see if any modules have registered against this frontname.
-From there, the module spcified in its controller (defined by `config.xml`) which controller class it extends (the admin or the front one) and in each of these the area is defined.
+From there, the module specified in its controller (defined by `config.xml`) which controller class it extends (the admin or the front one) and in each of these the area is defined.

 To use the `/admin` route, either `Mage_Adminhtml will need to be overwritten or define your frontname: